Okayama University

 At Mahidun University in Thailand, a part of EPOK, there was an exchange meeting between international students and those who have studied abroad in Japan

-Okayama University Short-term Study Abroad Program (EPOK)
+Okayama University Short-term Study Abroad Program (EPOK) [Japanese]

-Study abroad under an exchange agreement between departments
+Study Abroad under an Exchange Agreement between Departments

 Privately funded language training programs include a foreign language acquisition / study abroad program in Chinese (Beijing Language and Culture University) and a German summer school (Trier University, Germany), which are conducted mainly by faculty members of the Faculty of Letters.
 University- wide programs are available at the University of Adelaide (Australia), Portland State University (USA), Victoria University (Canada), the University of York (UK), Seiseikan University (Korea), Jilin University (China), etc. Several students from the Faculty of Letters also participate every year.